kaustubh-karthik/pyqt-pong/README.md

 # pyqt-pong
-example using pyqt to start a game
+pong game using py-qt as a user interface